seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

 a developer's machine already needs a local Redis on `localhost:6379` (`REDIS_URL` default) for sessions to work at all.
 Adding a second dedicated instance would mean two Redis processes to run locally, and a new container/volume/health-check in `docker-compose.yml`, for a project at SEEK's scale — not worth the operational overhead.
-Instead, extend the existing db-per-purpose convention (`config/cable.yml` already uses db 1 in production, separate from sessions' db 0) with a third logical database for cache:

-- [ ] Adopt the convention: db 0 = sessions, db 1 = Action Cable (production), db 2 = cache — in
-      every environment, derived from the same `REDIS_URL`.
+**Correction from the original draft of this step:** it assumed `session_store.rb` and `cable.yml` already separate traffic by logical Redis *db* (0 vs 1).
+Reading the `redis-store` gem source (`Redis::Store::Factory.extract_host_options_from_uri`) shows that's not what's happening — a URL's third path segment (`.../0/session`) is parsed as a **key namespace**, not a second db number, so sessions actually live in db 0 with keys prefixed `session:...`. `cable.yml`'s `ENV.fetch("REDIS_URL") { "redis://localhost:6379/1" }` only reaches its db-1 fallback when `REDIS_URL` is completely unset — in `docker-compose.yml`, where `REDIS_URL` is always `redis://redis_store:6379/0`, Action Cable also resolves to db 0 (moot in practice since cable has no channels defined anywhere in the app — see below).
+There's no real db-per-purpose separation today, just db 0 with one namespace applied ad hoc. `ActiveSupport::Cache::RedisCacheStore` supports the identical idiom as a first-class constructor option ("Provide one if the Redis cache server is shared with other apps: `namespace: 'myapp-cache'`" — `redis_cache_store.rb:132-133`), so the simplest, most consistent fix is to follow the pattern that's already there rather than invent a db-swapping scheme:

+- [x] Reuse `REDIS_URL` as-is for the cache store (same db 0, no new env var, no URL-derivation helper needed) and pass `namespace: 'cache'` when constructing the `RedisCacheStore` in Step 5 — mirroring how sessions already separate themselves with a namespace, just via a constructor option instead of the `redis-store` URL-suffix trick.
-- [ ] Set `maxmemory` and `maxmemory-policy allkeys-lru` on the existing `redis_store` service in `docker-compose.yml` (`command: ["redis-server", "--appendonly", "yes", "--maxmemory", ..., "--maxmemory-policy", "allkeys-lru"]`) — no new service needed.
+- [x] Set `maxmemory` and `maxmemory-policy allkeys-lru` on the existing `redis_store` service in `docker-compose.yml` (`512mb`, `allkeys-lru`) — no new service needed.
-- [ ] Document the shared-instance tradeoff explicitly: `maxmemory-policy` applies instance-wide, not per-db, so under memory pressure Redis can in principle evict session keys, not just cache keys.
-In practice this is low-risk at SEEK's scale — session keys are actively touched (refreshed) while a user is logged in, so LRU naturally deprioritises evicting them ahead of cold cache entries — but size `maxmemory` with comfortable headroom above the expected session+cable footprint, and monitor `evicted_keys` post-launch rather than treating the headroom as a one-time decision.
+- [x] Document the shared-instance tradeoff explicitly: `maxmemory-policy` applies instance-wide, not per-namespace, so under memory pressure Redis can in principle evict session keys, not just cache keys.
+In practice this is low-risk at SEEK's scale — session keys are actively touched (refreshed) while a user is logged in, so LRU naturally deprioritises evicting them ahead of cold cache entries — but size `maxmemory` with comfortable headroom above the expected session footprint, and monitor `evicted_keys` post-launch rather than treating the headroom as a one-time decision.
-- [ ] Derive the cache connection URL from the same `REDIS_URL` env var used for sessions/cable, swapping only the db segment (mirroring how `session_store.rb` and `cable.yml` already each derive their own URL from one shared env var) — no new env var required.
-- [ ] **CI:** if the db-index substitution is factored into a small helper (e.g.
-      `Seek::Caching.redis_cache_url(base_url)`), unit test it directly — pure string logic, no live Redis needed, so it runs fast in every CI build. (`.github/workflows/tests.yml` already starts a `redis:8.6-alpine` service on `localhost:6379` for session-store tests, so any later step that does need a live Redis has one available without workflow changes.)
+- [x] No CI task for this step — there's no derivation logic left to unit test (the db-swap helper that would have needed one is no longer necessary); the `namespace: 'cache'` wiring gets exercised for real by Step 3's store tests and Step 5's config-wiring test against the CI Redis service (`.github/workflows/tests.yml` already runs `redis:8.6-alpine` on `localhost:6379`).

 ## Step 2 — Configurable size threshold